 Owing to its effectiveness, meditation practice is now becoming mainstream, with contemporary medicine and healthcare promoting this (comparatively) low-cost, high-impact intervention.

-The flip side to a positive mental state is one we so frequently experience in ourselves or observe in others: a mental state dominated by anger, anxiety, and fear.
+Ultimately the beanddo MMb process is about Self-Transformation and with practice we develop the skills to make it happen.
+The flip side to a positive state is one we so frequently experience in ourselves or observe in others: a mental state dominated by anger, anxiety, and fear.
 These negative emotional states cause the body to release the stress hormone, cortisol, which can cause a wide range of health issues, both short and long term.

 Fortunately, Modern Meditation is designed with our modern lives in mind (the clue is in the title!), so we can learn to make use of our environment to train our minds and learn to practice meditation.